AR915-7-SP-CO:

 Module description

-This module offers you the opportunity to learn about and shape the future of the Essex Collection of Art from Latin America (ESCALA) by developing research and professional skills to pitch an artwork for acquisition by the collection.
-Over an intensive period of 10 weeks, you will learn about the development of curatorial frameworks for collecting and displaying art from Latin America, contemporary art from Latin America, the foundation, mission and vision of ESCALA, and the practical steps required to successfully acquire an artwork.
+This module offers you the opportunity to learn about and contribute to the dissemination of the Essex Collection of Art from Latin America (ESCALA) by developing research and professional skills to create an object-based learning project that will enable the integration of artworks into collaborative learning sessions.
+Over an intensive period of 10 weeks, you will learn about the foundation, mission and vision of ESCALA, how it serves the University community and broader audiences.
+You will study select artworks of modern and contemporary art from Latin America held by ESCALA and develop practical steps that contribute to their dissemination in research and teaching .
 This module gives you a unique opportunity to engage with the real-world challenges of running a University-based art collection, through sessions led by ESCALA's curatorial team.
-Through research-focused sessions, we will also engage closely with the recent exhibitions of ESCALA works at the University gallery Art Exchange, and the ESCALA collection themes of Environment, Indigenous America and Human Rights.
+You will learn key professional, communication and presentation skills required for working in cultural institutions, including specific abilities to write label texts for artworks and to prepare object-based learning materials that enable ESCALA’s artworks to be used in teaching.

 Module aims